vercel/next.js/examples/with-env-from-next-config-js/README.md

 ## Discussion regarding this example

 This example is not meant to be a reference standard for how to do development, staging and production builds with Next.
-This is just one possible scenario that could be used if you want the following behavior while you are doing development.
+This is one possible scenario that could be used if you want the following behavior while you are doing development.

 - When your run `next dev` or `npm run dev`, you will always use the environmental variables assigned when `isDev` is true in the example.